kintone-labs/kintone-ui-component/docs/document/docs/guides/format-setting-plugin.md

 });
 ```

-The following function is called in order to retrieve the field name to be displayed as a choice of the MultiChoice component.<br>
+The following function is called in order to retrieve the field name to be displayed as a choice of the MultiChoice component.<br/>
-Since the data structure of the items property is an array consisting of objects whose keys are label and value, the value returned by the function is also in the corresponding form.<br>
+Since the data structure of the items property is an array consisting of objects whose keys are label and value, the value returned by the function is also in the corresponding form.<br/>
 It is an asynchronous process, so be careful about how you call it.

 ```javascript